se-edu/learningresources/contents/javascript/VueJs/Intro.md

   <script src="the_path_to_the_javacript_file.js"></script>
 ```

 * Create a Vue instance in the JavaScript file; bind the instance to one of the component in our html file (the `root` element).
-We can only use the Vue data inside the component with id `root` as we bind it to the Vue element.
-  - In this case, only this component is working in VueJs while the rest are unaffected.
-This is how we progressively plug in VueJs into our projects without a complete one at a go.
+  - In this case, only the `root` component can be accessed in VueJs while the rest are unaffected.
+This is how we progressively plug in VueJs into our projects.
 ```js
   new Vue ({
   	el: '#root',